Teaching

 UM

 I was often a graduate student instructor (GSI) in the intro program at UM.
 I also earned my Graduate Teaching Certificate.
 This was a professional development program for GSIs.
+My project for the mentorship component was to create exam reflection worksheets for my students, to help them think about how to improve for future exams.
+Samples are available: [pdf] [docx]

 - Grad Student Mentor: Fall 2022